Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 ### Benefits of Using Details Over AllFieldInfo

-The first benefit of using `Details` over `AllFieldInfo` is that only the important fields are saved and the field names have been shortened to save file space.
+The first benefit of using `Details` over `AllFieldInfo` is that only the important fields are saved, and the field names have been shortened to save file space.
 The downside is that there is a possibility of missing data that you actually cared about but was missed.
 The second benefit is that Hayabusa will save the fields in a more uniform manner.
 For example, in original Windows logs, the username is usually in a `SubjectUserName` or `TargetUserName` field.
 However, sometimes the username will be in the `AccountName` field, sometimes the target user will actually be in the `SubjectUserName` field, etc...
-Hayabusa tries to normalize these fields so an analyst only has to parse out a common name instead of having to understand the infinite amount of quirks and discrepancies between event IDs in Windows.
+Hayabusa tries to normalize these fields, so an analyst only has to parse out a common name instead of having to understand the infinite amount of quirks and discrepancies between event IDs in Windows.

 One example of this is the user field.
 Hayabusa will normalize `SubjectUserName`, `TargetUserName`, `AccountName`, etc... in the following manner: